The log level mapping dialog allows you to add or modify a Local Log Level setting.

 Creating a local log level is similar to creating a Global Log Level.
 We recommend experimenting with Global Log Levels first to understand concepts.
 Local log levels are the same, except that the levels will apply only to the given parser configuration.
 The parser configuration must be named.

 The parser configuration associated with this local log level mapping.
-Only parser configurations with a friendly name will be shown here.
-This allows you to edit the parser configuration in the future without needing to update the local log level mapping (assuming the friendly name does not change).
+Only parser configurations with a reference name will be shown here.
+This allows you to edit the parser configuration in the future without needing to update the local log level mapping (assuming the reference name does not change).

 The five primary log levels.
 See Global Log Levels for more information.
 Primary log levels cannot be modified.